 In Hope schools, high quality RE is provided for all pupils, which is inclusive and broad minded.
-RE in our City of York and North Yorkshire schools is taught in accordance with the local Agreed Syllabus for York and North Yorkshire.
-Manor Church of England Academy follows the Diocese of York RE syllabus.
+Vale of York Academy follows the Diocese of York Agreed Syllabus for Religious Education.

 Parents do have the right to withdraw pupils from RE lessons, or any part of the RE curriculum: if you wish to do this, please make an appointment with the RE subject leader in school.
 Hope does not support selective withdrawal from RE.
 Our schools have a duty to supervise pupils withdrawn from RE, though not to provide additional teaching or to incur extra cost.
 Where the pupil has been withdrawn, alternative arrangements will be made for RE of the kind the parents/guardians want the pupil to receive.
 These arrangements will be made by the parents/guardians;- the school is not expected to make these arrangements.
 This RE could be provided at the school in question, or by another school in the locality.
 If neither approach is practicable, the pupil may receive external RE teaching as long as the withdrawal does not significantly impact on the child’s attendance.

 Religious Education (RE) and Personal, Social, Health and Citizenship Education (PSHCE) offers students the opportunity to learn about world religions, ethics and politics of the UK and around the world and personal, social and mental health.
 Students will be given the skills to develop into good citizens.
 There will be a focus on managing money, the importance of work and aspirations.